 I enjoy adding fresh flowers to our home and it's hard to resist during this time of year.
 But tulips can be tricky!
 I've tried flower food, penny in the water, sugar in the water, and they just flop over and die in less than a week.

-I found these beautiful tulips that not only look real, but feel real.
+I found these beautiful tulips at Michaels that not only look real, but feel real.
 You could bend their stems to mimic the droopy nature of real tulips.
-But they won’t die!
-They were on sale for 50% off, so $2.50 a stem for 9 tulips means these cost the same as about 3 bunches (3 weeks) of real tulips.
+But they won't die!
+They were on sale for 50% off, 9 tulips means these cost the same as about 3 bunches (3 weeks) of real tulips.
 But these will live forever!

 Here are some tips for arranging your faux florals:

 - Florists cut fresh floral stems on an angle, cut the faux stems on an angle for a real look.

 - When picking stems and a vase for taller flowers (not a "clump" like with hydrangeas or peonies), have the flower height at least double the size of the vase.